niller-g/mlops/reports/README.md

 > *All members contributed to code by...*
 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:
+Student s204510 set up the initial cookiecutter structure, wrote the Dockerfiles, and integrated Great Expectations for data validation.
+Student s204424 handled the CI/CD pipelines on GitHub Actions, plus the DVC linking to our bucket.
+Student s204470 focused on the FastAPI service, Prometheus instrumentation, and Grafana dashboards.
+We collaborated a bit on the small amount of training code we have, just to decidec which model we wanted to use.
+We occasionally used ChatGPT to brainstorm debugging approaches or understand error messages.
+We also used GitHub Copilot for small code suggestions in Python scripts.
+All final code was reviewed and tested by the group before merging.

 --- question 31 fill here ---